 They have flavorings as well as essential oils that are both listed as used for food.
 And, they call some of their essential oils ‘food grade’ and have instructions for using them as such.

-However, on Now Foods, they have essential oils as well and sell plenty of things for ingestion.
+However, on Now Foods (Amazon), they have essential oils as well and sell plenty of things for ingestion.
 Yet they have an entire FAQ section about food grade essential oils that explicitly says not to ingest them and outlines the reason why.

 Both of their essential oils are listed as 100% pure.